nolanleung/worklet/README.md

 # Initialize configuration
 worklet init

-# Fork your current repository
-worklet fork

-# Switch to the fork and run in Docker
-worklet switch 1

-# You're now in an isolated Docker environment!
+# Run your project in an isolated container
-# Make changes, run tests, experiment freely

-# When done, commit and push your changes with one command
-worklet commit -a -b feature/tested-change -m "Tested feature" --push
+worklet run

+# Or run with your local directory mounted
+worklet run --mount

+# Run a specific command
+worklet run npm test
 ```

 ## Installation